 - You must have pursued a general academic (non-vocational) program of study.
 Solid preparation in the traditional academic college-preparatory subjects is required (English, mathematics, science, social studies).

-The Office of Admissions and Orientation will evaluate transcripts from all institutions attended as well as ECE or WES evaluations for foreign schools.
+The Office of Undergraduate Admissions will evaluate transcripts from all institutions attended as well as ECE or WES evaluations for foreign schools.

 All transfer applications are reviewed on an individual basis, and if you do not meet the stated requirements for your desired unit, it is suggested that you discuss your situation with an admissions counselor.
 Call 313-593-5100 to schedule an appointment.